[W8] - On the rate of convergence of Bregman proximal methods in constrained variational inequalities

 Abstract

-We examine the last-iterate convergence rate of Bregman proximal methods – from mirror descent to mirror-prox – in constrained variational inequalities.
-Our analysis shows that the convergence speed of a given method depends sharply on the Legendre exponent of the underlying Bregman regularizer (Euclidean, entropic, or other), a notion that measures the growth rate of said regularizer near a solution.
-More precisely, we show that boundary solutions exhibit a clear separation of regimes between methods having zero and non-zero Legendre exponent, with linear convergence for the former versus sublinear for the latter.
-This dichotomy becomes even more pronounced in linearly constrained problems where, in particular, Euclidean methods converge along sharp directions in a finite number of steps, compared to a linear rate for entropic methods.
+We examine the last-iterate convergence rate of Bregman proximal methods - from mirror descent to mirror-prox and its optimistic variants - as a function of the local geometry induced by the prox-mapping defining the method.
+For generality, we focus on local solutions of constrained, non-monotone variational inequalities, and we show that the convergence rate of a given method depends sharply on its associated Legendre exponent, a notion that measures the growth rate of the underlying Bregman function (Euclidean, entropic, or other) near a solution.
+In particular, we show that boundary solutions exhibit a stark separation of regimes between methods with a zero and non-zero Legendre exponent: the former converge at a linear rate, while the latter converge, in general, sublinearly.
+This dichotomy becomes even more pronounced in linearly constrained problems where methods with entropic regularization achieve a linear convergence rate along sharp directions, compared to convergence in a finite number of steps under Euclidean regularization.

 arXiv link: https://arxiv.org/abs/2211.08043